krzentner/language-world/data/text-davinci-003/goal_py_md/button-press-4.py.md

-Steps:
+Then continue with the following steps:
-1. Put gripper horizontally aligned with the button
+1. Line up the gripper as viewed from the front.
-2. Push down on the button
+2. Push down on the button.

 ```
 # button-press: push the button from the front
-# def button_press(robot):
+def button_press(robot):
     # Steps:
-    #  1. Put gripper horizontally aligned with the button
+    #  1. Line up the gripper as viewed from the front
     #  2. Push down on the button
-    # First, put the gripper in front of the button.
+    # First, line up the robot's gripper from the front.
-    if check("the robot's gripper is not horizontally aligned with button"):
+    if check("the robot's gripper is not forward aligned with button"):
-        robot.move_gripper("horizontally aligned with the button")
+        robot.move_gripper("forward aligned with the button")
     # Now that the gripper is lined up, just push down on the button.
-    if check("the robot's gripper is horizontally aligned with button"):
+    if check("the robot's gripper is forward aligned with the button"):
         robot.move_gripper("near the button")
 ```